sascha-kirch/sascha-kirch.github.io/docs/_includes/description.md

 Welcome to my personal space!

 On this page you will encounter updates on my academic and professional life.
-Furthermore I linked all my social media channels and my medium blog.
+Furthermore, I linked all my social media channels and my medium blog.

 #### Current Activities